de4a-eu/de4a/README.md

 #### Package

 The compilation process will packaging the project into a `.war` file located on `/target/` path, which should be deployable on any applications server.
-If you compile the parent pom, the IDK and Connector target paths will be created with their corresponding `war` files.
+If you compile the parent pom, the Connector target paths will be created with their corresponding `war` files.

-#### de4a-commons `v0.2.4
+#### de4a-commons `v0.2.5`

-Utilities and resources based on the model and schemas defined at the [Schemas proejct](https://github.com/de4a-wp5/xml-schemas) (**Please check the schemas definitions in case of any question about the messages structure and model definition**).
+Utilities and resources based on the model and schemas defined at the [Schemas project](https://github.com/de4a-wp5/xml-schemas) (**Please check the schemas definitions in case of any question about the messages structure and model definition**).
-[DE4A-commons](https://github.com/de4a-wp5/de4a-commons/tree/development) project is on maven central [OSS Sonatype repository](https://search.maven.org/search?q=g:eu.de4a)
+[DE4A-commons](https://github.com/de4a-wp5/de4a-commons) project is on maven central [OSS Sonatype repository](https://search.maven.org/search?q=g:eu.de4a)

-#### ial-service `v0.1.4`
+#### ial-service `v0.1.5`

 Same purpose than de4a-commons but including all relative to the IAL model.

-#### DCNG - Connector `v0.2.3
+#### DCNG - Connector `v0.2.5`

-The [DE4A-Connector-NG](https://github.com/de4a-wp5/de4a-connector-ng) is a project developed by [Phax](https://github.com/phax) and from now on maintained by WP5 which provides all the tools and infrastructure for the AS4 message exchange (before TOOP).
+The [DE4A-Connector-NG](https://github.com/de4a-wp5/de4a-connector-ng) is a project developed by [Phax](https://github.com/phax) and from now on maintained by WP5 which provides all the tools and infrastructure for the AS4 message exchange (previously from TOOP).

 ## Connector configuration guide

-For a correct configuration of the Connector, three main property files must be cosidered:
+For a correct configuration of the Connector, three main property files must be considered:
 - `application.properties`: main system configuration
-- `application.yml`: DE/DOs addresses for delivering messages
+- `de-do.json`: DE/DOs addresses for delivering messages
 - `log4j2.xml`: logging configuration

 Lets review relevant aspects of the overall configuration: